 - (a) The distribution is not in excess of the amount of your immediate and heavy financial need.
-The amount of your immediate and heavy financial need may include any amounts necessary to pay any federal, state, or local income taxes or penalties reasonably anticipated to result from the distribution; and - (b) You have obtained all distributions, other than hardship distributions, currently available under all plans that your Employer maintains; and - (c) You certify (via a form for that purpose) that you have insufficient cash or other liquid assets reasonably available to satisfy the need.
+The amount of your immediate and heavy financial need may include any amounts necessary to pay any federal, state, or local income taxes or penalties reasonably anticipated to result from the distribution; - (b) You have obtained all distributions, other than hardship distributions, and all nontaxable loans currently available under all plans that your Employer maintains; and - (c) That you will not make any elective deferrals for at least six (6) months after your receipt of the hardship distribution.